Learning to translate by learning to communicate: Introduction

-Our approach leverages the following insight: people learn new languages in large part by using them to do things (e.g.\ order food, buy train tickets); our machines should do the same.
-We improve upon a standard UNMT system by taking a large pretrained multilingual model (mBART) and embedding it in an EC game, i.e.\ having it participate in goal-directed communication (in addition to back-translation).
-At a high level, communication should promote translation in the following way.
-The task of translation can be viewed as `aligning' a model's representations for sentences in several languages.
+Our approach leverages the insight that people learn new languages by using them to do things (e.g.\ order food, buy train tickets); our machines should do the same.
+We improve upon a standard UNMT system by taking a large pre-trained multilingual model (mBART) and embedding it in an EC task, having it participate in goal-directed communication (in addition to back-translation).
+Communication should promote translation in the following way.
+Translation can be viewed as `aligning' model representations for sentences in several languages.
 In the supervised case, parallel text instructs the model how to do this alignment.
-In the unsupervised case, there is no such direct supervision.
-But through communication, each model can align its language representations \emph{with the same shared environment}, which will thereby promote alignment between the languages themselves.
+In the unsupervised case, through communication, each model aligns its language representations \emph{with the same shared environment}, thereby promoting alignment between the languages themselves.
 This work is thus an instance of the wider framework of Emergent Communication Fine-tuning (EC-FT) \cite{shane_etal_2022}.

-In what remains, we describe our concrete pipeline for EC fine-tuning and the experiments that we conduct to demonstrate its benefit for UNMT (Section~\ref{sec:methods}), overview our experimental results, in which we show EC yields a particular benefit for UNMT in low-resource languages (Section~\ref{sec:results}), and interpret these results while elaborating our visions for future experiments in a more general to EC-FT framework (Section~\ref{sec:discussion}), before situating it in with the existing related work (Section~\ref{sec:related}).
+In what remains, we describe our pipeline for EC fine-tuning (Section~\ref{sec:methods}) and the experiments that we conduct to demonstrate its benefit for UNMT (Section~\ref{sec:methods_experiments}), overview our experimental results, in which we show EC yields benefits for every language we study with particularly strong gains for the low-resource language Nepali (Section~\ref{sec:results}).
+We then study some manipulations on our training pipeline (Section~\ref{sec:manipulations}) before discussing the implications of these experiments (Section~\ref{sec:discussion}), and situating them in the context of existing work (Section~\ref{sec:related}).

-Our contributions are the following: \begin{itemize} \item We demonstrate that EC-FT can be used to improve upon UNMT baselines, demonstrating the benefits of communication for a crucial NLP task. \item We give a proof-of-concept for the viability of using modern pre-trained language models in an EC scenario. \item We articulate a view for EC-FT as a generalized and parameterizable framework. \end{itemize}
+Our contributions are the following: (i) We demonstrate that EC-FT can be used to improve upon UNMT baselines. (ii) We give a proof-of-concept for the viability of using modern pre-trained language models in an EC scenario. (iii) We articulate a view for EC-FT as a generalized and parameterizable framework.